tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 I dreamed of a black face snarling in the dark.
 Leaning in.
 Sniffing.

-Eyes like hollow pits, endless swirling voids.
+Eyes like hollow pits, endless swirling galaxies within.

-Teeth sinking into my flesh—not a bite, not an attack, but a slow, deliberate pressure.
+I felt the far away sting of teeth sinking into my flesh—not a bite, not an attack, but a slow, deliberate pressure.
 Easing into my skin.

 When I woke, my sheets were damp with sweat.